 AP Pro Football Writer

-NEW YORK (AP) — The Pack are back.
+NEW YORK (AP) — The resilient Arizona Cardinals have done it again.

-The Packers received six of the 12 first-place votes for 378 points in balloting Tuesday by media members who regularly cover the NFL.
+The Cardinals received 11 of the 12 first-place votes for 383 points in balloting Tuesday by media members who regularly cover the NFL.
 They last were No. 1 in the poll after Week 9.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.